slmcmahon/git2sqlite/README.md

 python -m pip install 'git2sqlite @ git+https://github.com/slmcmahon/git2sqlite@9a17c72a0be4e9e4c758999464d27b31a90aa711'
 ```

----
+Know Issues
+==
+* Nothing prevents adding commits to a database that was created for a different project.
+* Currently you must provide a value for --from-date or the app will crash.
+* Others, I'm sure

+## Near-term TODO:
+* Assume commits from the beginning of time when the --from-date is omitted
+* Improve error handling

 This is a work in progress